 - Nasogastric tube: to decompress the stomach.
-May also detect blood in the stomach.
-(Orogastric if concern for base of skull fracture) - Urinary catheter: to monitor fluid resuscitation and to look for haematuria.
-If a urethral injury is suspected (see below), seek surgical advice before insertion.
+May also detect blood in the stomach. - Urinary catheter: to monitor fluid resuscitation and to look for haematuria.
+If a urethral injury is suspected (see below), seek surgical advice.

-Contraindications to urethral catheterisation following trauma: The following features suggest urethral disruption, which needs to be excluded by retrograde urethrogram / cystogram before catheterisation can be safely performed:
+Contraindications to urethral catheterisation following trauma:

-- o Perineal haematoma or bruising (including scrotum / labia). - o Blood at the urethral meatus. - o A high-riding prostate on rectal examination. - o Unstable pelvic fracture. - o Inability to void (in a conscious patient). - Ongoing management is dictated by the haemodynamic response of the child to fluid resuscitation.
+- □ The following features suggest urethral disruption, which needs to be excluded by retrograde urethrogram / cystogram before catheterisation can be safely performed: - Perineal haematoma or bruising (including scrotum / labia) - Blood at the urethral meatus - A high-riding prostate on rectal examination - Unstable pelvic fracture - Inability to void (in a conscious patient) - Ongoing management is dictated by the haemodynamic response of the child to fluid resuscitation.
 CT scan may not be possible in a very small number of exsanguinating children with deteriorating vital signs despite fluid resuscitation.
 In this situation, early surgical consultation regarding urgent laparotomy is required.